Samratkashipathi/samrat.github.io/blogs/setting_up_partman/setting_up_partman.md

 - We can write a corn that supports this use case
 - Use scheduler pg_agent where you will execute a procedure every day at say

-And many other ways which are wither difficult to setup or maintain
+And many other ways which are either difficult to setup or maintain

 This is where we can use partman to setup.
 Advantages are as below